catsmoker/CSpeed/README.md

-# CS Speed Utility
+# CSpeed Utility

-CS Speed is a utility designed to improve Windows performance by automating memory clearance, cleaning temporary files and caches, and performing system repairs.
-It includes both a PowerShell script (`CS_Speed.ps1`) and an executable (`CS_Speed.exe`) for ease of use.
+CSpeed is a utility designed to improve Windows performance by automating memory clearance, cleaning temporary files and caches, and performing system repairs.
+It includes both a PowerShell script (`CSpeed.ps1`) and an executable (`CSpeed.exe`) for ease of use.

 ## Features

 - **Clear Memory**: Uses Sysinternals RAMMap to clear standby memory, freeing up RAM for active applications.
 - **Clean Windows**: Removes temporary files, browser caches, and clears system folders like the Recycle Bin and Windows Update cache.
 - **Scan and Fix Windows**: Runs several built-in Windows tools (`chkdsk`, `sfc`, `DISM`) to check and repair system files.
-- **Logging**: Captures logs of each operation and saves them in `CS_Speed_Log.txt` for troubleshooting.
+- **Logging**: Captures logs of each operation and saves them in `CSpeed_Log.txt` for troubleshooting.

 ## Requirements